-The specific product benefits are reduced equipment size; capital cost savings and bringing a large element of the RF chain into a benign environment, increasing equipment longevity, performance, and providing ease of access for maintenance.
-For diverse sites which are quite often not managed by the customer there are further benefits because fewer assets are located at remote sites as all conversion can be done pre fibre leaving the main site under their control.
+The reduced equipment size, capital cost savings, and centralisation of a large element of the RF chain into a benign environment, increases equipment longevity, performance, and provides ease of access for maintenance.
+For diverse sites which are quite often not managed by the customer there are further benefits with fewer assets being located at remote sites, maximising conversion equipment re-use at the main site.

-To keep signal losses to an absolute minimum, the system chassis needs to be a relatively small form-factor.
-A 1U chassis form will be used to house the links, minimising the distance between frequency converter outputs and the electro-optic converters.
+To keep signal losses to an absolute minimum, the system chassis is a relatively small form-factor.
+A 1U chassis form was used to house the links, minimising the distance between frequency converter outputs and the electro-optic converters.

-The connection between outdoor and indoor equipment will be made by a run of dark fibre optic cable.
+The connection between antenna and equipment room is made by a run of dark fibre optic cable.
 This element of the system is typically installation specific, so the system allows for the connection to be made over individual dedicated fibre strands, or for it to be multiplexed onto a single fibre, depending on the operator’s requirement regarding cost and redundancy.

-The indoor equipment will be modular by design to allow the conversion back to an electrical signal to occur as close to the down-convertor as possible, minimising extraneous loss and signal distortion.
-This will initially be a 1U 19” rack configuration, but will be expandable to a larger configuration as required.
+The equipment is modular by design to allow the conversion back to electrical to occur as close to the down-convertor as possible, minimising extraneous loss and signal distortion.
+This initial 1U 19” rack configuration can be expanded to a larger configuration as required.

 The electro-optic convertor itself is built into an OpenVPX 3U module with VITA 65 interfaces.
 The same modular architecture is again implemented to allow re-configuration and easy product line expansion; giving flexibility to optimise sensitivity and linearity for a variety of applications.
 The focus of this project was to produce a transceiver with both up and downlink bands supported in one module.